9:41

 Tap a grandstand on the map to see sound level and ear protection for that location.

-Shanghai circuit with grandstand zones.
-Click a grandstand to set exposure level.
+Miami International Autodrome map with grandstand zones.
+Tap a grandstand to set exposure level.

 60 dBA 110 dBA